 Once you’ve chosen the band for your partner’s ring, the next major decision is picking out a quality diamond.
-Here at F. Silverman’s, all diamonds must pass our stringent standards for radiance and brilliance, and our fine jewelry experts are happy to explain the 4 C’s of diamonds: cut, color, clarity and carat.
+Here at F. Silverman’s, all diamonds must pass our stringent standards for radiance and brilliance, and our fine jewelry experts are happy to explain the 4 C’s of diamonds: cut, clarity, carats and color.

 An expertly cut diamond will sparkle and appear fiery at all angles.
 Not to be confused with shape, the cut refers to the stone’s facets and angles and how well it reflects light.
 A cut that is too shallow or too deep will have a dull, lackluster appearance.

 Choosing the diamond shape really comes down to your loved one’s personal preference.

 We offer a wide selection of including traditional and trending cuts:

 - Round Brilliant

 Every diamond is unique.
 Each reflects the story of its arduous journey from deep inside the earth to a cherished object of adornment.
 Yet all diamonds share certain features that allow us to compare and evaluate them.
 These features are called the 4Cs.

 The GIA Color Scale extends from D (colorless) to Z (light yellow or brown).

 Although many people think of gem quality diamonds as colorless, truly colorless diamonds are actually very rare.
 Most diamonds used in jewelry are nearly colorless with tints of yellow or brown.